arp384/name-that-neutrino/phase2/README.md

 'extract_daq' does just what it sounds like - it cuts all the daq frames in the files.
 In addition, it splits the very large i3s into 2 MB sizes, and stores them in subdirectories within OUTDIR, named by the subrun.

 The result of running process_files.py will be many subdirectories containing small i3 files which can then be fed into steamshovel.

+An example of doing all this processing on a single i3 is shown in the notebook 'do_processing.ipynb'.
+You can run through this step by step to see what it's doing.